Originally published by James Royal on Bankrate.com.

 Passive income includes regular earnings from a source other than an employer or contractor.
 The Internal Revenue Service (IRS) says passive income can come from two sources: rental property or a business in which one does not actively participate, such as being paid book royalties or stock dividends.

-“Many people think that passive income is about getting something for nothing,” Tresidder says.
+“Many people think that passive income is about getting something for nothing,” says financial coach and retired hedge fund manager Todd Tresidder.
 “It has a ‘get-rich-quick’ appeal … but in the end, it still involves work.
 You just give the work upfront.”

 1. Selling information products